aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services.md

             # Enable PIM sparse-mode on the interface; requires "l3_multicast" to be enabled on the VRF/Tenant
             # Enabling this implicitly makes the device a PIM External Gateway (PEG) in EVPN designs only.
+            # At least one RP address must be configured for EVPN PEG to be configured.
             pim:
               enabled: true